Washington

 The Constitutional Foundation

 The right to record law enforcement officers performing their public duties is grounded in the First Amendment to the United States Constitution.
-Multiple federal circuit courts have recognized this right, and the U.S. Department of Justice has affirmed it in guidance documents and court filings.
+Multiple federal circuits have recognized this right.
+The Ninth Circuit -- which covers Washington -- did so in Fordyce v.
+City of Seattle, 55 F.3d 436 (9th Cir.
+1995), a case that arose from a Seattle protest march.
+Fordyce is the foundational Ninth Circuit precedent on this issue and carries special weight in Washington courts as a case decided on Washington facts.
+The U.S. Department of Justice has also affirmed the right in guidance documents and court filings.

 Key principles: